 4. Scholarship: NHS members must maintain a cumulative GPA of 3.700 or higher.
 Very few students in NHS struggle with this requirement.
 Whether or not you do, scholarship is only one aspect of NHS.
 There are a lot of Bingham students with high grades.
 What sets you apart is that you maintain those grades while also performing service, demonstrating leadership, and exhibiting character.

 5. Membership Dues: All members will be expected to pay dues.
-This helps pay for your shirt, your membership pin, card, and certificate, your diploma seal, and suplies throughout the year.
+This helps pay for your organization affiliation, shirt, and supplies throughout the year.
 You need to pay your money and turn in the receipt to maintain good standing.
 To receive a NHS shirt you will need to pay your dues AND turn in your shirt order form on the date assigned.
 If we don’t have that information, we cannot order you a shirt.
 Your NHS shirts should be worn to every chapter meeting, service project, or anytime you serve as a representative of the National Honor Society, eg., ushering during the musical or working during Parent Teacher Conferences.

 6. Keep informed: If you have questions in general, ask us.
 As always…you can find our NHS website under the Academics pulldown, there you will see the calendar, upcoming service opportunities, Leadership & membership lists, policy reminders, the bylaws, and pictures of our members serving our school and community.
 You may also sign up to receive meeting reminders and other NHS announcements via text.
 This is only a courtesy.
 The responsibility is yours to know where you should be and what you should be doing.